Roswell, New Mexico, minor league baseball history: History

 Finals, the San Angelo Colts swept the Rockets in 4 games.
 Joe Bauman followed his record setting season by hitting .336 with 46 home runs and 132 RBI.
 The Rockets' 1955 attendance was 39,911.

 The Roswell Rockets played in a newly named league in 1956.
-They finished 53–90 in 1956, placing 9th in the ten–team Southwestern League, as the Longhorn League expanded and was renamed.
-Roswell drew 18,367, an average of 257.
+They finished 53–90 in 1956, placing ninth in the ten–team Southwestern League, as the Longhorn League expanded and was renamed.
+Roswell drew 18,367, an average of 257 per home game.
 The franchise folded after the 1956 season.

 Roswell briefly regained a team on June 9, 1959, when the San Angelo Pirates of the Sophomore League moved to Roswell.
 The Roswell Pirates finished the season in Roswell.
-The San Angelo/Roswell Pirated finished 48–77 overall.
+The San Angelo/Roswell Pirates finished with an overall record of 48–77.
 The franchise folded after the season.
 Baseball Hall of Fame member Willie Stargell played for the Roswell Pirates in 1959 and hit .274 with 7 home runs and 87 RBI.
-Joe Bauman briefly managed the 1959 Roswell Pirates.
+Joe Bauman managed the 1959 Roswell Pirates for part of the season.

-Roswell was without minor league baseball until the 2011 Roswell Invaders began play as members of the Independent level Pecos League.
+Roswell was without minor league baseball until the 2011 Roswell Invaders began play as members of the independent level Pecos League.
 The Invaders continue play today.